ChesterYue/Go2ShellAppleScript/README.md

 # Go2ShellAppleScript

 Open a terminal window to the current directory in Finder by a simple click

 ## Usage

 - Open script with Script Editor.
   - For Terminal: go2shell.scpt
-	- For iTerm2: go2shell_iTerm2.scpt
+  - For iTerm2: go2shell_iTerm2.scpt, modified from this [repo](https://github.com/Breathleas/Go2Shell) for new tab;

 ![script](https://github.com/wonderyue/Go2ShellAppleScript/raw/master/script.png)

 - Export script as app use Script Editor.

 ![app](https://github.com/wonderyue/Go2ShellAppleScript/raw/master/app.png)